pruthvikp/pruthvikp/README.md

   - **[Yelp Reviews Classification](https://github.com/pruthvikp/YELP_REVIEWS_CLASSIFICATION_USING_NLP)**: Built a project for classifying Yelp reviews using natural language processing techniques to analyze sentiments and categorize feedback.

-  - **[Code Conquer](https://github.com/pruthvikp/CODE-CONQUER)**: Developed an online coding platfor using the MERN stack, providing a comprehensive environment for coding practice, competitions, and skill improvement.
+  - **[Code Conquer](https://github.com/pruthvikp/CODE-CONQUER)**: Developed an online coding platform using the MERN stack, providing a comprehensive environment for coding practice, competitions, and skill improvement.
 Created features like Coding Playground, Coding Arena, and Coding Battleground to enhance user engagement.

   - **Restaurant Database Management System**: Developed a database management system for restaurant operations, focusing on efficient data handling and query processing using MySQL.